changhongjian/SimRender/README.md

 **TIPS about rendering**
 1. Supporting batch rendering.
-2. I don't provide the example about neural network back propagation.
+2. ~~I don't provide the example about neural network back propagation.
 Actually, if you want to autodiff by pytorch, the rendering code can't be write as this.
-You can use my framework to compute rendering informations quickly, and then render images only by pytorch operations.
+You can use my framework to compute rendering informations quickly, and then render images only by pytorch operations.~~ I've added it @19-6-20

 # Requirements